ismailbozk/ObjectScanner/README.md

 The following steps are followed in this project.

-  * Calibrating the rgb-depth frame by using Metal compute shader.
+  * Calibrating the rgb-depth frame and creating point cloud by using Metal compute shader.
   * Creating the transformation matrix on consecutive frames (No error management.)
   * Presenting the consecutive point clouds on the screen by using the Metal vertex and fragment shaders.